manohargumma/Manohar-VSDBabySoC-Final-Submission/README.md

 ### clk_gate.v  Here you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.

-No extra text.
-No explanation.
-Just clean headings + links.

----Here you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.

-No extra text.
-No explanation.
-Just clean headings + links.

 ---
 ![clk_gate.v](https://raw.githubusercontent.com/manohargumma/Post-Synthesis-GLS-STA-Fundamentals/main/Screenshot%20from%202025-10-07%2023-17-10.png)